Meta Quest 4 and Quest 4S: Everything we expect from the Quest 3 successor

 So while the Meta Quest 4 and 4S may have some form of Oryon cores on par with 2026 Android flagships, the architecture, clock speeds, power requirements, and other considerations may be different.
 Still, the graphical improvement should be impressive in areas like ray tracing.

-As a final side-note, Meta added Meta AI to Quest in its August update, and it's revamping its AI tools on its Ray-Ban smart glasses.
+As a final side-note, Meta added Meta AI to Quest in the August 2024 update, and it's revamping its AI tools on its Ray-Ban smart glasses.
 It stands to reason the Quest 4 will have a more powerful NPU for better AI performance, to help with queries about what you're seeing in mixed reality.

 Neural interface band